intel/llvm/scripts/core/CONTRIB.rst

 .. important::

+    Any contributions that fall into the following criteria *must* follow the `Adapter Change Process`_:

+    *   Changing the API/ABI of the specification and or loader.

+    *   Changing the implementation of an adapter.

+    *   Changing the implementation of shared/common code used by an adapter.

-    Before making a contribution you *should* determine if the change should be made directly to the core specification or introduced as an experimental feature.
+    Before making a contribution to the specification you *should* determine if the change should be made directly to the core specification or introduced as an experimental feature.
 The criteria we use to make this distinction are as follows:

     *   The feature exists to enable an experimental feature in a parallel language runtime being built on top of Unified Runtime.